kvsrh/kvsrh.github.io.old/hw-notes.md

 permalink: /hw-notes/
 ---

-# Bring up Raspberry Pi 2 (model B) and Raspberry Camera v2.
+# Bring-up Raspberry Pi 2 (model B) and Raspberry Camera v2.

 1. Checkout the required parts at **[raspi](https://www.raspberrypi.org/)** website to kick-off.
 2. The camera has two versions - NoIR and IR version.
 For general purpose use